 Spinach germinates best if the seeds are soaked in water, or between wet rags for at least 24 hours before planting.
 Best results for germination may occur if the seeds are soaked for 3 – 5 days, or until the seed starts to sprout.
+Continue Reading….

+This is a Survival Quiz to test your knowledge of wild plants.
 The location of the plant is in a pond that is connected to a salt water marsh.
 The salt water marsh is connected to the Gulf of Mexico.
 The water in the pond has a high salt water content and is considered “brackish.”
 Certain types of wildlife that are somewhat tolerant of fresh and salt water make their homes in these types of ponds and marshes.
 To discuss this video, visit this link to go to the forum.
 Survival Quiz – ID this plantRate This Article

 If there is one aspect of disaster planning that is often over looked, that is baby food and baby formula.
 While on a recent 3 day trip to the camp, one of the first supplies to run out was my grandsons baby formula.
 My stepdaughter did not pack enough of the dry powdered formula to get through the 3 day stay.
 This was no big deal.
 We just drove back to town, which was about a 20 minute drive.

 But, what would things had been like if we had been in a disaster area?
 After regional or localized disasters, such as earthquakes or hurricanes – the government says to be prepared for at least 72 hours, which is 3 days.
 During this time do not expect any help or relief services.